nickbrandt/GitLab/README.md

     	How long to wait for response headers when proxying the request (default 5m0s) -secretPath string
-    	File with secret key to authenticate with authBackend (default "./.gitlab_workhorse_secret") -version
+    	File with secret key to authenticate with authBackend (default "./.gitlab_workhorse_secret") -config string
+    	File that hold configuration.
+Currently only for redis.
+File is in TOML-format (default "") -version
     	Print version and exit
 ```